Undoubtedly one of the most intriguing pop culture figures in the country’s history, the life story of Pepsi Paloma is as sad as it is mysterious.

 As for Pepsi Paloma, Joey insisted that she “should come out in the open and tell the truth.”

 He added that “the press should stop writing about the story.
 Somebody has called it a ‘cheap story’, and we believe it should stop at that.”

 Following the preparation of her case by Rene Cayetano (the father of Senators Pia and Alex Peter Cayetano), Paloma mysteriously disappeared but was later tracked down and rescued from Bienvenido “Ben Ulo” Mendoza, a known associate of the Castelos and Sottos.

-Ultimately the case against the three never prospered after Paloma signed an affidavit of desistance in exchange for them issuing a public apology, which they did on national TV (no record of it exists unfortunately) and in the October 13, 1982 edition of the People’s Journal (though it did not specifically mention the word rape):
+The three emcees eventually made a public apology–on national TV (no record of it exists, unfortunately) and in the October 13, 1982 edition of the People’s Journal (though it did not specifically mention the word rape):